 Cloud-based mobile-friendly residential construction management software that solves business challenges so Home Builders can focus on opportunities

-Dallas, TX – [date], Hyphen Solutions launched its product, BuilderGM, today.
+Dallas, TX – [February 3, 2022], Hyphen Solutions launched its product, BuilderGM, today.
 This is the newest innovative advancement in Home Builder software from the company that already supports 21 of the top 26 Home Builders across North America.

 According to Hyphen Solutions CEO Felix Vasquez, “With this newest product, we’re bringing the power and breadth of our two-sided network of Home Builders and Suppliers to local and regional Home Builders, as well as remodelers.”